TheBazz/twitch-cli/README.md

 Questions
 ---------

 - I followed the installation, but it doesn't work.
-What should I do ?
+What should I do?

 The error you get in the terminal should come from mpv, so use it to fix mpv.
 A common error would be to not have configured yt-dlp as it is the current method to watch streams with mpv.